IntelSoftware/SYCL_101/05_Next_step/Module_09.rst

-Module 9: DPCPP Buffers And Accessors Indepth
+Module 9: DPCPP Buffers And Accessors In Depth
 #############################################

-This module demonstrates various ways to create **Buffers in SYCL**.
+This module demonstrates various ways to create **buffers in SYCL**.
-You will learn how to use **sub-buffers**, buffer properties and when to use_host_ptr, set_final_data and set_write_data.
-You will also learn accessors, host_accessors and its usecases.
+You will learn how to use **sub-buffers**, buffer properties, and when to use_host_ptr, set_final_data, and set_write_data.
+You will also learn about accessors, host_accessors, and their use cases.

-Learning Objectives:
+Learning Objectives
 ********************

-* Explain Buffers and Accessors in depth.
+* Explain buffers and accessors in depth.

-* Understand the Sub buffers and how to create and use Sub buffers.
+* Understand how to create and use sub-buffers.

-* Explain buffers properties and when to use_host_ptr, set_final_data and set_write_data.
+* Explain buffer properties and when to use_host_ptr, set_final_data, and set_write_data.

-* Explain Accessors and the modes of accessor creation.
+* Explain accessors and the modes of accessor creation.

-* Explain host accessors and the different use cases of host accessors.
+* Explain host accessors and their different use cases.